-74. Various instruments on business and human rights already exist, including the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct, and Committee of Ministers Recommendation CM/Rec(2016)3 to member States on human rights and business.
-Environment-related human rights due diligence standards for business enterprises are under development on global, regional and national levels.130

-75. It has been argued that a new instrument containing direct comprehensive environmentrelated human rights due diligence standards for business enterprises and in particular provisions on access to remedies could usefully enhance the responsibility and accountability of business enterprises.
+- 76. Various instruments on business and human rights already exist, including the UN Guiding Principles, the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct, and Committee of Ministers Recommendation CM/Rec(2016)3 to member States on human rights and business.
+Further environment-related human rights due diligence standards for business enterprises are still under development on international, regional and national levels.122 - 77.
+It has been argued that a new instrument containing direct comprehensive environment-related human rights due diligence standards for companies and in particular provisions on access to remedies could usefully enhance the responsibility or accountability of businesses.
 An international [legally binding] mechanism that could provide victims of corporate environment-related human rights violations with access to a remedy, such as some form of alternative dispute resolution, does not yet exist.
 It has been argued that these elements could potentially be addressed by the Council of Europe, while emphasizing and strengthening synergies with existing systems and instruments such as the UNGPs, the OECD Guidelines for Multinational Enterprises, OECD Due Diligence Guidance for Responsible Business Conduct, applicable regional agreements, existing legislation at national and EU level and sectoral approaches, taking into account developments at international level such as the work of the UN Open-Ended Working Group on transnational corporations and other business enterprises with respect to human rights.
-However, it has also been suggested that the multiplication of international obligations concerning corporate due diligence could entail a risk of diluting efforts in this field.